padoruuuu/Tusk-Launcher/README.md

 # Tusk-Launcher
-The name is a combination of "taskbar," "Rust," and "launcher."
-The goal is to create a taskbar replacement that doesn’t need to be constantly visible but doubles as an app launcher.
-This design choice ensures that your taskbar replacement is integrated into a form you’ll frequently interact with, resulting in a more efficient and compact experience.
-While it's primarily aimed at tiling window manager users, it’s versatile enough to be used in any environment.

 ![image](https://github.com/user-attachments/assets/8f8fa1b5-3117-40fa-b7ec-c277492cccfb)
 ![image](https://github.com/user-attachments/assets/8c53b192-1d0f-45de-85e9-cef055f1d353)
 ![image](https://github.com/user-attachments/assets/acc5f17b-36ae-4344-bf08-5b71d883e1f9)

-TODO:
-tray icons ❌
-volume slider ❌
-css customization ❌
-config file ✅

 for use in sway add this to your config: for_window [title="Application Launcher"] floating enable, resize set 300 200, move position center